dk/Net-MitDK/README.md

 save it in your home catalog under `.mitdk/default.profile`.
 This token will be used for password-less logins to the MitDK site.
 In case it expires, in will need to be renewed using the same procedure.

+In case you never logged in to the Digital Post, you'll get a login error.
+You shall need to log in manually to the website, eventually fill your phone number and contact email, and accept the conditions.
+After that, the login should work.

 **Security note**: